AI Data Analysis tools Comparison 2024: Which AI is Better?

 - Model Deployment: Easily deploys models to Azure Container Instances, Azure Kubernetes Service, or edge devices.

-- Integration with Azure Services: Seamlessly integrates with other Azure services, such as Azure Data Lake Storage, Azure Databricks, and Power BI.
+- Integration with Azure Services: integrates with other Azure services, such as Azure Data Lake Storage, Azure Databricks, and Power BI.

 - Responsible AI dashboard: Tools for fairness, explainability and error analysis